w3c/wot/minutes/main/20251008/Readme.txt

 DTL to WoT Migration Progress

-The team discussed the mapping of ISO95 standard to DTL and WoT, highlighting successful migrations of datasets from DTDL to WoT, including a case with Bosch Building Automation.
+The team discussed the mapping of ISO95 standard to DTDL and WoT, highlighting successful migrations of datasets from DTDL to WoT, including a case with Bosch Building Automation.
 They agreed to carefully review and announce the progress, ensuring no overstatement or potential customer dissatisfaction.
-The conversation also touched on the ongoing support for DTDL, the move towards WoT in Azure IT Operations, and the contribution of open-source DTL and WoT parsers to the Digital Twin Consortium.
+The conversation also touched on the ongoing support for DTDL, the move towards WoT in Azure IT Operations, and the contribution of open-source DTDL and WoT parsers to the Digital Twin Consortium.

 W3C Operations and Publications Update